krishnanlab/txt2onto/README.md

 python main.py --file /path/to/text/file.txt --out /path/to/write/embeddings/to.txt --predict
 ```

 This will read in the input text from `path/to/text/file.txt`, create a word embedding for each line of text and write it to `/path/to/write/embeddings/to.txt`, and then make a prediction for each line of text for each of our models and write it to `/path/to/write/embeddings/predictions_to.txt`.
 The output path for predicted probabilities is automatically generated when the flag is passed.
-The $i,j$ entry of the output dataframe is the predicted probability assigned by model $i$ for text snippet $j$ from the input file.
+The i,j entry of the output dataframe is the predicted probability assigned by model i for text snippet j from the input file.

 Alternatively, a single text snippet can be read from the command line: